JohnBagshaw/Python-Projects-AI-ML-and-others-/README.md

 # Python-Projects (AI, ML,  DL and others)
+## Optimized Deep Learning Model for Detecting and Classifying GNSS Signals

+Enhanced Model Configuration:

+The model's layers are now doubled to 256 neurons, increasing the capacity of the model to learn from a larger dataset.

+L2 regularization (kernel_regularizer='l2') is added to each Dense layer.
+This modification helps further in mitigating overfitting by penalizing the weights if they grow too large, promoting simpler models that may generalize better on new, unseen data.

+Optimization and Compilation:

+Changed the optimizer to rmsprop, another adaptive learning rate optimizer, known for its effectiveness in recurrent neural networks and often performs well on different kinds of problems.

+Increased the batch size to 64 and doubled the number of epochs to 100, allowing the model more time and data to learn.

+Increased the validation split to 20%, providing a larger set of unseen data for validating the model's performance during training.

+Early Stopping Implementation:

+Implements an EarlyStopping callback with monitor='val_loss' and patience=100.
+This mechanism will halt the training if the validation loss does not improve for 100 consecutive epochs.
+This is a significant change aimed at preventing overfitting and optimizing computational resources by stopping training when additional training does not lead to better generalization on validation data.

+Model Training and Validation:

+Both the old and new codes (optimized version) include training the model with features (x_train) and labels (y_train), but the new code utilizes updated parameters for training that reflect the changes in the model's configuration and optimization strategy.

+Visualization Enhancements:

+Both codes visualize the training and validation accuracy and loss.
+However, the new code likely observes different dynamics in these metrics due to the increased complexity and enhanced training regimen.

+These changes collectively aim to improve the model's ability to learn from a larger dataset and enhance its generalization capabilities on new, unseen GNSS signal data.
+The adjustments in the training process and model architecture are strategic, aligning with common practices to improve deep learning model performance.

 ## Deep Learning Model for Detecting and Classifying GNSS Signals

 The development and evaluation of a deep learning model aimed at detecting and classifying the integrity of GNSS signals across three categories: normal, spoofed, and jammed.
 Using Python libraries such as TensorFlow and Pandas, the model was trained and tested on a synthesized dataset to ensure it can accurately differentiate between these states, which is crucial for enhancing the security and robustness of GNSS receivers.